-(a) Nonlinear effects of straying on the portfolio effect and recovery time Regardless of density dependence, straying lowers steady state densities for both populations by (i) the donor population losing locally-adapted individuals to the recipient population and (ii) the introduction of maladapted individuals to the recipient population from the donor population (Fig. [fig:traj]).
+(a) Nonlinear effects of straying on the portfolio effect and recovery time Taken as a whole straying (both density indepednet and dependent) lowers steady state densities for both populations by (i) the donor population losing locally-adapted individuals to the recipient population and (ii) the introduction of maladapted individuals to the recipient population from the donor population (Fig. [fig:traj]).
 This prediction is in accordance with observations from natural populations .
 The decline in steady state densities is not gradual: as straying increases, the system crosses a fold bifurcation whereby the single steady state for the metapopulation bifurcates into two alternative steady states: one at high biomass, and one at low biomass density (figure [fig:traj]a, [fig:PE]a).
 Mean trait values for both populations bifurcate similarly (figure [fig:traj]b), depending on which population attains a low- vs. high-density.
 Above the threshold straying rate defined by the fold bifurcation, there are two alternative eco-evolutionary states: the dominant state population will have a higher a higher density and higher degree of local adaptation (lower trait offset from the local optimum), while the subordinate state population will have lower density with maladapted trait values (higher trait offset from the local optimum).
 Whether a specific population goes to one state or the other in our model is random, which is due to a small amount of introduced variance in the initial conditions.